Health in Ecuador: Statistics

 According to the World Health Organization (WHO), in Ecuador in 2019 the average life expectancy at birth if 76 years for males and 80 years for females.
 Childhood mortality (probability of dying by age 5) was 13.43 per 1,000 live births.
-Mortality for adults between 15–60 years (per 1,000 population) was 206 for males and 123 for females.
+Mortality for adults between 15 and 60 years (per 1,000 population) was 206 for males and 123 for females.

 Diseases

 Many diseases are prevalent in Ecuador, mainly due to environmental conditions, geographical location, and lack of health care.
 Specific health problems that are common in Ecuador include infant mortality, acute respiratory infection, diarrhea, dengue fever, malaria, tuberculosis, HIV/AIDS, health problems due to smoking, and malnutrition.
 According to WHO data on confirmed cases of malaria, Ecuador had 8,464 cases per 100,000 population in 2007 and 544 cases in 2012.
 Changes in living conditions and health care appear to have had a significant effect on this condition.

 In Ecuador, there are approximately 14,000 cases of tuberculosis per year.
 The HIV prevalence rate is 3 cases for every 1,000 people.
 Stunting from chronic malnutrition affects 26% of children under 5.
 There are approximately 686 malaria cases per 100,000 people.